lukav1607/Tetris/README.md

 - It's Tetris :D

 ## 🚀 Features
-- All the classic Tetris shapes
+- All the classic Tetris shapes which you can rotate and move
-- Rotate and speed up shape movement
+- Fill lines to increase your score, fill multiple at once for a hefty multiplier
-- Score tracking and difficulty scaling with time
+- Every 10th line gets you to the next level, increasing score gain but making the shapes fall faster

 ## 🛠️ Made With
 C++